 - Fortified foods (this means they have vitamin D added to them) such as margarine, some cereals, infant formula milk.

-Some people are at greater risk of vitamin D deficiency; therefore, a routine vitamin D supplement is recommended.
+Public Health England recommends that everyone should take a vitamin D supplement of 10 micrograms (mcg) daily during the winter.
+Some people are at greater risk of vitamin D deficiency; therefore, a routine vitamin D supplement all year round is recommended.
 This includes:

-- All pregnant and breast-feeding women: should take a daily supplement containing 10 micrograms of vitamin D.
+- All pregnant and breast-feeding women should take a daily supplement containing 10 mcg of vitamin D.

-- All infants (babies) and young children aged 6 months to 5 years: should take a daily supplement containing vitamin D in the form of vitamin drops.
-However, those infants who are fed infant formula will not need vitamin drops until they are receiving less than 500 ml of infant formula a day, as these products are fortified with vitamin D. Breast-fed infants may need to receive drops containing vitamin D from one month of age if their mother has not taken vitamin D supplements throughout pregnancy.
+- All babies and young children aged 6 months to 5 years should take a daily supplement containing vitamin D in the form of vitamin drops.
+However, those infants who are fed infant formula will not need vitamin drops until they are receiving less than 500 ml of infant formula a day, as these products are fortified with vitamin D. Breast-fed infants may need to receive drops containing vitamin D from 1 month of age if their mother has not taken vitamin D supplements throughout pregnancy.

-- People aged 65 years and over: should take a daily supplement containing 10 micrograms of vitamin D.
+- People aged 65 years and over should take a daily supplement containing 10 mcg of vitamin D.

-- People who are not exposed to much sun: should also take a daily supplement containing 10 micrograms of vitamin D.
+- People who are not exposed to much sun or who have darker skin should also take a daily supplement containing 10 mcg of vitamin D.

 Did you find this information useful?